 2. Take a look at the law around this area

 While some questions are simply inappropriate, others are illegal.
-You are legally protected under the Equality Act 2010 against being asked questions that are discriminatory and could lead to less favourable treatment.
+You are legally protected by the Equal Employment Opportunity Commission (EEOC) against questions that are discriminatory and could lead to less favorable treatment.
 Interviewers are obliged to comply with the act and to ensure they do not discriminate against any candidate, either directly or indirectly.
-It covers what are termed “protected characteristics” that include age, disability, gender reassignment, race, religion, belief, sex, sexual orientation, marriage or civil partnership, pregnancy or maternity.
+It covers what is termed “protected characteristics” that include age, disability, gender reassignment, race, religion, belief, sex, sexual orientation, marriage or civil partnership, pregnancy or maternity.

 “Equal Opportunities law and guidance are continually updated,” said Redshaw, “but the main elements have been in place for many years.”